zphixon/nccl/README.md

     # and that's it

 strings
-    are bare words unless they match
+    are bare words unless
-    bools or ints
+    they match bools or ints, or have a colon
-    "in which case just use quotes"
+    "in which case: just use quotes"
     """"""" this is still valid"
     this too"""